SAP/fundamental-ngx/CONTRIBUTING.md

 ## <a name="contribute-code"></a> Contribute Code

-You are welcome to contribute code to Fundamental NGX in order to fix issues or to add new features.
+You are welcome to contribute code to Fundamental Library for Angular in order to fix issues or to add new features.

 There are two important things to consider: